juvus/Smooth_polygon_algorithm/README.md

 `Smooth points`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Number of points that defines the quality of smoothing of every particular polygon vertex.
 It is obvious that more smooth points results to the more smooth surface.<br>
 `Round quality`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Parameter showing how close the begining and end poits of a smoothing curve (Bezier curve) to the polygon vertex.
 Lower value produces more sharp corner.<br>

 After pressing the `Generate polygon` button, the polygon is generated and rendered with a set of parameters, the values of which are randomly selected between the defined MIN and MAX values.
-For example, if the value of `MIN major points` = 3 and `MAX major points` = 10 are defined for the `Major points` parameter, then only polygons with the number of vertices from 3 to 10 will be generated randomly.
+For example, if `MIN major points = 3` and `MAX major points = 10` are defined for the `Major points` parameter, then only polygons with the number of vertices from 3 to 10 will be generated randomly.
 The situation is similar for the rest parameters.

 ## Install from source
 Installation, compilation and run of the application occurs when executing commands in a terminal window (The method is described for a UNIX-like terminal, for example, Bash from MSYS2.
 It also requires a working Mingw-w64 - G++ compiler, Qt5 framework libraries installed and configured paths).